danicat/pacgo/step06/README.md

 That would guarantee that the goroutines would run, as we expect them to be faster than 100ms, but still, the output of this program is unpredictable, as we cannot count on the order that the goroutines are executed.

 Once a `go` statement is executed, the ownership of scheduling the goroutine for execution is of the go runtime.
-We don't have control over this and we can never assume an specific order of execution.
+We don't have control over this and we can never assume a specific order of execution.
 Keep that in mind when writing async code.

 In addition to goroutines, we also have the channel constructs.
 Channels allow us to communicate with goroutines by passing or receiving values.
 Or both.